Watching a real urban planner play SimCity is incredibly satisfying

 He points out how some of the game’s most popular hacks don’t work at all in real life.
 Putting a coal plant in the corner of your map protects a SimCity from much of its pollution, but in the real world, that would mean the smoke just covered a neighboring town instead.
 Neither cities nor their policies can be designed in vacuums, he explains, for just this reason.

 But in other cases, he’s able to put his background to use.
-Little did I know that by arranging roads on a 4 x 4 grid versus a 6 x 6 grid–in other words, allowing four buildings on each block rather than six–you can radically change the taxable density of a city.
-As he explains, this slight shift in the grid changes the land-to-road ratio from 36% to 27%.
+Little did I know that arranging roads on a 6 x 6 grid versus a 4 x 4 grid–in other words, allowing six buildings on each block rather than four– changes the taxable density of a city.
+As he explains, this slight shift in the grid increases the proportion of buildable land from 64% to 73%.

 “It’s not an enormous difference, but in SimCity as in real life, roads require maintenance,” Amos explains.
 “You want to minimize roads and maximize land value.”
 This logic is exactly why pedestrian-first communities make so much sense, beyond obvious quality-of-life benefits for citizens.